github-trello-plugins/github-trello-card-events/README.md

 Name | Description | Required
 ---- | ----------- | --------
 boardName | Trello board name | Yes - if boards is not defined boards | Boards and card prefixes.
-Key is board name, value is card prefix.
-Empty prefix represents the default board | Yes - if boardName is not defined pr_merge_dest | Destination trello list name for PR merge events | No pr_close_dest | Destination trello list name for PR close events | No pr_open_dest | Destination trello list name for PR open events | No
+Key is board name, value is branch prefix.
+A branch prefix of `default` represents the board to use if the branch prefix does not match any othesr | Yes - if boardName is not defined pr_merge_dest | Destination trello list name for PR merge events | No pr_close_dest | Destination trello list name for PR close events | No pr_open_dest | Destination trello list name for PR open events | No